DUI Attorney Near Me St. Charles, MO

 Traffic Checkpoints in St. Charles, MO

 A checkpoint is a roadblock temporarily set up on a roadway as a way to randomly check drivers for behaviors like driving under the influence.
 There are federal laws that regulate the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
-Missouri legislators have debated banning sobriety checkpoints, but curent Missouri law still allows police to use them.
+Lawmakers in Missouri have debated banning sobriety checkpoints, but curent Missouri law still allows police to use them.

-The police must be able to justify the use and location for a sobriety checkpoint by showing that the decisions are closely related to roadway safety.
+The police must be able to justify the use and location for a sobriety checkpoint by showing that the decisions are directly related to roadway safety.
 A lawful DUI checkpoint is:

 • advertised to the public in advance

-• sanctioned or planned by supervising law enforcement officers
+• organized by supervising law enforcement officers

 • carried out in a way that is neutral to all drivers (i.e. randomly selected drivers)